 One deficient practice was first noted in the state investigator’s findings after reviewing a laboratory report dated 01/11/2015 documenting a resident’s stool as being “positive for Clostridium difficile (C. diff),” a highly contagious disease.

 A Registered Nurse confirmed on the morning of 02/02/2015 that the resident “is in contact isolation for C. diff.
 When asked if [the resident] is symptomatic (loose stools) with the C. diff, the RN stated ‘yes’.”

 An observation was made of the Registered Nurse on the morning of 02/02/2015 providing cares to the resident and using the blood glucometer meter without taking necessary preventative precautions.
 Instead, the Registered Nurse stated that she “wipe the blood glucose meter container of meter strips for ten seconds with bleach germicidal wipes prior to putting them away.”
 The manufacturer recommends that the use of a bleach germicidal wipe and to “use enough wipes to the treated surface to remain visibly wet for three minutes.
 Let air dry” to ensure the germicidal properties kill the contagious contaminants.

 Bloomington Illinois Nursing Home Abuse Lawyers

-If your loved one has been harmed while residing at OSF St. Joseph’s Medical Center, call Rosenfeld Injury Lawyers now.
+If your loved one has been harmed while residing at OSF St. Joseph’s Medical Center, call Rosenfeld Injury Lawyers LLC now.
 Our Bloomington nursing home attorneys can represent your family in cases that involve neglect and mistreatment and will work on your behalf to ensure your loved one receives sufficient financial compensation for their damages.